-American heavyweight Jarrell Miller has come out swinging months after the fallout to his 2019 failed clash with Anthony Joshua.
+American heavyweight Jarrell Miller has come out swinging months after the fallout of his 2019 failed clash with Anthony Joshua.

-After admitting to several charges of steroid abuse, Miller faced no formal suspension due to the fact he didn’t possess a boxing license.
+After admitting several charges of steroid abuse, Miller faced no formal suspension because he didn’t possess a boxing license.

-But during the current lockdown, Miller took it upon himself to single out those who he says were too vocal regarding his failed tests.
+But during the current lockdown, Miller took it upon himself to single out those he says was too vocal regarding his failed tests.

 Miller had no problem naming names.